Tax Breaks Available for Parents Helping Their Parents

 Sandwich Generation Feeling the Squeeze of Supporting Elderly Parents, Boomerang Kids

-KANSAS CITY, MO (MARKETWIRE via COMTEX) -- More than 40 percent of baby boomers who have a living parent are helping with their care.* Whether or financial problems, or literally "giving back," millions of adults are assisting their parents with monetary support.
-Many also are raising children or supporting their Generation Y children, making them part of the generation.
+KANSAS CITY, MO (MARKETWIRE via COMTEX) -- More than 40 percent of baby boomers who have a living parent are helping with their care.* Whether health or financial problems, or literally "giving back," millions of adults are assisting their parents with monetary support.
+Many also are raising children or supporting their Generation Y children, making them part of the sandwich generation.

 These are the dependent qualifications for claiming adults: